mariobot/Microservices/README.md

-## Microservices
+# Microservices
 This Repository hold all the projects to study Microservices apply to .Net Architecture with .Net Core and .Net Framework

 This list show the projects folders.

-* myMicroservice.
-* DockerFiles.
-* Books and Doc References.
+* Books
+* DockerFiles
+* eShopOnContaines
 * Images
+* myMicroservice
+* SQLServer

 This repository collect all the practice concepts from the book .Net Microservices Architecture for Containerized .Net Applications.

-For an easy understand I collect the important concepts from de book to and resume document.
+For an easy understanding I collect the important concepts from de book to a resume document.

-All the documentation is writed at SPANISH for fast and easy understanding.
+All the documentation was writed at SPANISH for fast and easy understanding.
 --------------------------------------------------------------------------------------------
-## LIST OF CONCEPTS
+## LISTA DE CONCEPTOS

 ### Volumenes
 Espacio de ficheros para administrar archivos de las imagenes de docker